 We collect information about you as reasonably necessary for the following activities:

 Using our Services

-- Content that you may send and receive through Social Networks may contain personal information of third parties.
+Content that you may send and receive through Social Networks and other messaging services, such as SMS, may contain personal information of third parties.
 This may include information such as: names, photos, age, gender, geographic location, opinions, preferences, and phone numbers that are provided or posted by social media users.

 Logs, usage, and support data:

 Log data, which may include your IP address, the address of the web page you visited before using the Services, your browser type and settings, your device information (such as make, model, and OS), the date and time when you used the Services, information about your browser configuration, language preferences, unique identifiers, and cookies.

 Usage data and analytics, which may include the frequency of login, and the different types of activity undertaken by users such as frequently accessed areas of the Services.

 General Location information, such as IP address and the region in which you are located when you are logging in and using the Services, in accordance with the settings on your device.

 Customer support questions, issues, and general feedback that you choose to provide.

 Surveys, events, marketing and other activities